ThemeOri/flexitype-lite/readme.txt

 1. Upload the plugin folder to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress
 3. You can type "FlexiType Lite" on your element tabs within the Elementor editor and all the available elements will appear.
-4. Also, you can see them under the category "Spider Elements" on your element/widget list.
+4. Also, you can see them under the category "Elementor Elements" on your element/widget list.

 == Changelog ==